Texas 62, Kansas State 49

 Texas 62, Kansas State 49: Demarcus Holland had 12 points off the bench as the host Longhorns pulled away late in the regular-season finale.

-Connor Lammert added 11 points for Texas (19-12, 8-10), which will be the seventh seed at the Big 12 tournament.
+Connor Lammert added 11 points for Texas (19-12, 8-10 Big 12), which will be the seventh seed at the Big 12 tournament.
 Jonathan Holmes and Isaiah Taylor each chipped in 10 points and the Longhorns tied the school record with 14 blocked shots.

 Thomas Gipson had 15 points and 11 rebounds to lead Kansas State (15-16, 8-10), which falls to the eighth seed.
 Marcus Foster also had 15 points for the Wildcats, who were missing two starters.